gobbios/EloRating/README.md

 `devtools::install_github("gobbios/EloRating")`

-Since version 0.45-0, the package contains C++ code, which means that you need to have some extra tools installed if you want to install from GitHub:
+Since version 0.45-0, the package contains C++ code, which means that you need to have some extra tools installed on your system if you want to install the package directly from GitHub:

 + **Windows**: Rtools from  https://cran.r-project.org/bin/windows/Rtools/